j-sieben/SCT/README.md

  where (r.sru_id = 97 and (has_children(parent) = 'Y'))
     or (r.sru_id = 98 and (has_children(parent) = 'N'))
  order by r.sru_sort_seq
- fetch first 1 row with ties
+ fetch first 1 row only
 ```

 ### Advantages of this approach